mathtix/evtdis/README.md

 ### Dispatcher
 The dispatcher class derives from the Python Thread class and acts as a thread-safe intermediary between publishers and subscribers.
-When a dispatcher receives an event from from a publisher on the publisher's thread of execution, the event goes into a thread-safe queue.
+When a dispatcher receives an event from a publisher on the publisher's thread of execution, the event goes into a thread-safe queue.
 The event is then dispatched to the subclass event processing function on the dispatcher's thread of execution.